A microwave super-resolution imaging approach towards breast cancer margin mapping: Results and discussion

 To provide a known spatially varying margin depth, we produce a bi-layer gelatine phantom which comprises two counter-inclined linear ramps of margin thickness, shown in Fig.~\ref{FIG:results}(a).
 The 20$\%$ water layer is cast into a 3D printed acrylonitrile butadiene styrene (ABS) plastic mould with thickness ranging from 0~mm to 3~mm.
 The $80\%$ water overlayer is positioned on top of each ramp.
 In addition, we include a localised cancerous protrusion into the thick margin layer of one of the ramps as shown, forming an isolated positive margin of lateral size $\sim$5~mm~$\times$~8~mm.

 Our experimental image reconstructions form a complex valued, hyperspectral data cube, with dimensions given by the spatial and frequency sampling.
-In Fig.~\ref{FIG:results} our images are acquired at 64~$\times$~64 resolution, covering a field of view of 100~mm$\times$~100~mm and a frequency range of 11~GHz to 20~GHz with 201 equally spaced frequency samples (data cube of 64~$\times$~64~$\times$~201).
-In Fig.~\ref{FIG:results}(b) and (d), we show the complex (amplitude and phase) $\hat{\delta\mathbf{r}}$ images at the lower end of our frequency range, plotted as the spectral mean of $\hat{\delta\mathbf{r}}$ from 11-12~GHz.
+In Fig.~\ref{FIG:results} our images are acquired at 64~$\times$~64 resolution, covering a field of view of 100~mm$\times$~100~mm and a frequency range of 11~GHz to 20~GHz with 201 equally spaced frequency samples (i.e. a data cube of 64~$\times$~64~$\times$~201).
+In Fig.~\ref{FIG:results}(b) and (d), we image the amplitude and phase of $\hat{\delta\mathbf{r}}$ averaged over the frequency band 11-12~GHz.
 In Fig.~\ref{FIG:results}(c) and (e), we show the same for 19-20~GHz.

-A clear visual signature for the location of positive margins is present in Fig.~\ref{FIG:results}(b) as dark bands of $|\hat{\delta\mathbf{r}}|\sim0$.
-At higher frequency in (c), the second minimum in thickness around 3~mm is clear and consistent with the modelling predictions in Fig.~\ref{FIG:Setup}(c).
-Similarly the thickness dependence of the phase plots of Fig.~\ref{FIG:results}(d) and (e) correlate well with the modelling predictions in Fig.~\ref{FIG:Setup}(b).
-We note that the peak values of $\hat{\delta\mathbf{r}}$ are higher than predicted for both amplitude and phase and suggest some small discrepancy between the physical and modelled system.
+A clear visual signature for the location of positive margins is present in Fig.~\ref{FIG:results}(b) as dark bands of $|\hat{\delta\mathbf{r}}|\sim0$ to the right and left sides of the upper and lower ramps, respectively.
+For the higher frequency band in (c), a second minimum in $|\hat{\delta\mathbf{r}}|\sim0$ occurs to right (left) of the upper (lower) ramp, i.e. for a thickness near 3~mm - this is consistent with the modelling predictions in Fig.~\ref{FIG:Setup}(c).
+Similarly the thickness dependence of the phase images in Fig.~\ref{FIG:results}(d) and (e) correlate well with the modelling predictions in Fig.~\ref{FIG:Setup}(b).
+We note that the peak values of $\hat{\delta\mathbf{r}}$ are higher than predicted for both amplitude and phase and suggest some small discrepancy between the physical and modelled system, possibly due to minor drying of the phantom between characterisation and measurement.